yungyuc/nsdhw_20sp/proposal/WarClans612/proposal.rst

 - Content Provider to generate tag for each content for easier recommendation
 - Social Media to generate tag to know the topic for each post (possibly prevent malicious usage or even for related content recommendation)
-- Forum Admin to generate tag for each content in its resposibility
+- Forum Admin to generate tag for each content in its responsibility
 - Medical Worker to generate tag (e.g. possible diseases) from patient written record

 System architecture